 This course continues the introduction to basic communication in Spanish.
 Emphasis is on developing socially and culturally appropriate proficiency in interpersonal, interpretive and presentational spheres, with a focus on intercultural awareness.
 This task-based communicative approach engages students in the local Latinx community through various Service-Learning opportunities that consider the complex challenges of negotiating new places and spaces.
-Classes are conducted in Spanish. Δ Proficiency in a Second Language
+Classes are conducted in Spanish. Δ CIV: Service-Learning

-CIV: Service-Learning

-Prerequisite: GBL 1520 Spanish I, or at least one year of high school Spanish or the equivalent, and have placed into Spanish II through the placement exam.
+Prerequisite: GBL 1520 Spanish I, or at least one year of high school Spanish or the equivalent, with placement test and/or permission from instructor.